Dark Gifts, part III

 Sometimes the past doesn’t want to stay in the past, and it starts to creep into our dreams, trickling into our psyches like early morning fog.
 So we stay as far away from it as we can, closing windows and doors that threaten to let it in.

-But the truth is, I was raised by women who didn’t exhibit craziness.
+But the truth is, I was raised by women who didn’t exhibit wild temperaments.
 My mother and grandmothers and aunts were well-heeled and prided themselves in their self-control.
 Their emotions were kept under such tight wraps, I can barely picture either their bodies or their mouths moving.
 I’ve never heard my mother raise her voice.
 Where I come from, there was no screaming, no tears, no arguments, no theatrics.
 The women in my world watched each other like hawks, distant and circling, anticipating the faintest movement of potential prey.

 And we steered clear.
 Because the women we come from don't show love.
 They keep their hearts stashed in dark corners.
 If you catch a glimpse of heart and dare to speak of it, they close a door, disguised as a smile.